vivocha/bot-sdk/README.md

 ---

 This SDK allows to write Vivocha Bot Agents integrating existing bots, built and trained using your preferred bot / NLP platform.
-E.g., Dialogflow, IBM Watson Assistant (formerly Conversation), Wit.ai, etc...
+E.g., Dialogflow, IBM Watson Assistant (formerly Conversation), Wit.ai, Microsoft Bot framework, etc...
 By creating a BotManager it is possible to register multi-platform bot implementations and let Vivocha communicate with them through a well-defined and uniform message-based API.

 ---